veggiemonk/awesome-docker/README.md

 - [Docker Reference Architecture: Modernizing Traditional .NET Framework Applications](https://success.mirantis.com/article/modernizing-traditional-dot-net-applications) - You will learn to identify the types of .NET Framework applications that are good candidates for containerization, the "lift-and-shift" approach to containerization.
 - [Docker with Microsoft SQL 2016 + ASP.NET](https://blog.alexellis.io/docker-does-sql2016-aspnet/) Demonstration running ASP.NET and SQL Server workloads in Docker
 - [Exploring ASP.NET Core with Docker in both Linux and Windows Containers](https://www.hanselman.com/blog/exploring-aspnet-core-with-docker-in-both-linux-and-windows-containers) Running ASP.NET Core apps in Linux and Windows containers, using [Docker for Windows][docker-for-windows]
-- [Running a Legacy ASP.NET App in a Windows Container](https://blog.sixeyed.com/dockerizing-nerd-dinner-part-1-running-a-legacy-asp-net-app-in-a-windows-container/) Steps for Dockerizing a legacy ASP.NET app and runnning as a Windows container
+- [Running a Legacy ASP.NET App in a Windows Container](https://blog.sixeyed.com/dockerizing-nerd-dinner-part-1-running-a-legacy-asp-net-app-in-a-windows-container/) Steps for Dockerizing a legacy ASP.NET app and running as a Windows container
 - [Windows Containers and Docker: The 101](https://www.youtube.com/watch?v=N7SG2wEyQtM) :movie_camera: - A 20-minute overview, using Docker to run PowerShell, ASP.NET Core and ASP.NET apps
 - [Windows Containers Quick Start](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) Overview of Windows containers, drilling down to Quick Starts for Windows 10 and Windows Server 2016